decretist/Dissertation/Chapter2/chapter2.markdown

 Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
+Some chapters contain multiple canons, each of which may be accompanied by its own inscription.
 There are almost no *dicta post canones* in Part III, which is in this respect much more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.[35]
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*;
-canons have been discussed in the preceding section on the collection and selection, and nothing further need be added here.
+The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canons have been discussed in the preceding section on the collection and selection, and nothing further need be added here.

 ### Inscriptions